Thomas Sully: Personal life

 Thomas and Sarah Sully had nine children together.
-Among the children were Alfred Sully, Mary Chester Sully (who married Sully's protégé, the painter John Neagle), Jane Cooper Sully (who married a Mr. Darley), Blanche Sully, Rosalie Sully, and Thomas Wilcocks Sully.
+Among the children were Alfred Sully, Mary Chester Sully (who married Sully's protégé, the painter John Neagle), Jane Cooper Sully (who married a Mr. Darley who would later have a son, Francis Thomas Sully Darley, who would marry, Cecelia Baldwin the daughter of Mathias W. Baldwin), Blanche Sully, Rosalie Sully, and Thomas Wilcocks Sully.

 His son, Alfred Sully, served as a brigadier general in the Union Army during the American Civil War.
 Through Alfred, Thomas Sully is the great-grandfather of Ella Deloria, the noted Yankton Dakota ethnologist and writer; the great-grandfather of artist Mary Sully (also known as Susan Mabel Deloria, 1896–1963); and the great-great-grandfather of Vine Deloria, Jr., Standing Rock Dakota scholar and author of Custer Died For Your Sins (1969), an American Indian civil-rights manifesto.

 Sully was a great-uncle of Thomas Sully (1855–1939), the New Orleans–based architect who was named for him.

 The World War II Liberty Ship was named in his honor.